kivy/pyobjus/docs/source/api.rst

 .. class:: ObjcClassInstance

-    Representation of Objective C class instance
+    Representation of an Objective C class instance

 .. class:: ObjcClass

-    Representation of Objective C ``Class``
+    Representation of an Objective C ``Class``

 .. class:: ObjcSelector

-    Representation of Objective C ``SEL``
+    Representation of an Objective C ``SEL``

 .. class:: ObjcMethod

-    Representation of Objective C method
+    Representation of an Objective C method

 .. class:: CArray

-    Representation of Objective C (C) array
+    Representation of an Objective C (C) array

 .. class:: CArrayCount

-    Representation of type, which holds ``outCount*`` for some C array -> number of received array elements
+    Representation of a type which holds ``outCount*`` for some C array -> number of received array elements

 .. exception:: ObjcException